 In the field of software development, support for resistances does not necessarily involve a radical personal change, but more simply the dissipation of the propagandist fog that makes knowledge a commodity among others.
-Supporting resistances thus proceeds from an "inversion of responsibility", to abuse a computer science term, where one discovers software industry, dominated capitalist interests and methods, determines a "market" according to the consecrated terms of competition and scarcity.
+Supporting resistances thus proceeds from an "inversion of responsibility", to abuse a computer science term, where one discovers that a change of view allows the conceptual collapse of a system of oppression that was previously imposed as obvious.

+The software industry, dominated by capitalist interests and methods, determines a "market" according to the consecrated terms of competition and scarcity.
 Producers of software, conceived as products, engage in a wild competition.
 It is a frantic race where talents are competing to produce as quickly as possible a software (or its promise) that will attract the attention of a predator.
 The biggest companies buy up the most "innovative" startups in a ritualistic, predestined business plan in which a wealthy buyer phagocytes the seller to take over or eliminate its competing product.
 The industry continues to apply its strategy of "embrace, extend, extinguish" to hide its own misery.